Estimated read time: 15 minutes

 Strategies to improve team communication matter when we try to move forward together as a company.
 You’ve heard me talk about my content performance philosophy before.
 At the end of the day, it’s hard, if not impossible, to drive change when internal communication strategies are bad.
 Of course, bad can have several definitions:

 - The timing is at the wrong intervals

 - Incorrect or misleading information is shared

-- Format wasn’t the best
+- The format wasn’t the best

 - The message isn’t believed

-Good internal communication strategies include:
+To improve team communication, internal communication strategies include:

-- The right mix of information shared
+- The right mix of information sharing

 - Shared on the right channels